nicocti/stidantic/README.md

 - **Python packaging**
 - **Extensive Testing**
 - Mind the datetime datatype serializer to follow the specification (convert to UTC).
+- Implement auto deterministic UUIv5 generation for STIX Identifiers.
+- Implement a Indicator to Observable export method (and the other way round ?).
+- Add Generics validation for Identifier properties that must be of some type.
 - Better STIX Extension Support: Develop a robust and user-friendly mechanism for defining, parsing, and validating custom STIX extensions.
 - TAXII 2.1 Server: Build a TAXII 2.1 compliant server using FastAPI.
 - OCA Standard Extensions: Implement STIX extensions from the [Open Cybersecurity Alliance (OCA)](https://github.com/opencybersecurityalliance/stix-extensions) repository.